-The founders of Robin Healthcare think doctors need smart assistants too – TechCrunch
+The founders of Robin Healthcare think doctors need smart assistants, too – TechCrunch

-Robin Healthcare, a new startup founded by serial entrepreneurs Noah Auerhahn and Emilio Galan, is hoping to harness the power of personal assistants to make the business of healthcare easier for the physicians who practice it
+Robin Healthcare, a new startup founded by serial entrepreneurs Noah Auerhahn and Emilio Galan, is hoping to harness the power of personal assistants to make the business of healthcare easier for the physicians who practice it.

 The company’s technology, which works much the same way as a Google Home or Amazon Alexa or Echo, is placed in hospital rooms and transcribes and formats doctor interactions with patients to reduce paperwork and streamline the behind-the-scenes part of the process that can drive doctors to the point of distraction, the company’s co-founder said.

-“I had a background doing claims data work in healthcare was at UCSF and finishing my clinical training,” says Galan.
+“I had a background doing claims data work in healthcare at UCSF finishing my clinical training,” says Galan.
 “And I was hearing lots of doctors telling me not to practice.”

 The problem, says Galan, was the overabundance of paperwork.
-After school Galan doubled down on his work in claims and billing launching a company called HonestHealth where he worked with institutions and companies . like The Robert Wood Johnson Foundation, Consumer Reports, and the New York State Department of Health to analyze health care claims data and develop consumer applications.
+After school, Galan doubled down on his work in claims and billing, launching a company called HonestHealth, where he worked with institutions and companies, like The Robert Wood Johnson Foundation, Consumer Reports and the New York State Department of Health, to analyze healthcare claims data and develop consumer applications.

 Galan met Auerhahn at the HLTH conference a few years ago just as Auerhahn was looking for his next challenge after the sale of his previous company, ExtraBux.